bloopyboop/bevy_camera_bug/README.md

 are very long and thin.
 The error message can be found in 'main.rs'.
 Comments in 'main.rs' go into detail.

+All of this only noticably happens in debug builds - Release might still have the bug, but would require sensitive benchmarking to detect.
+Even if it doesn't have the bug, its existence in debug might point to a problematic bloom implementation.

 Press SPACE in the application to cycle through four test cases:
     - Static viewport